aws-samples/aws-serverless-workshops/ImageProcessing/workshop/content/03_implementation/30_state machine/_index.en.md

 Click the radio button next to the **RiderPhotoProcessing** state machine and click the **Edit** button.

 ➡️ Step 3: Learn the basics of "Workflow Studio".
  You should see a visual representation of the boilerplate workflow as shown below.
-For this workshop, we're going to use the the Workflow Studio to build out our state machine.
+For this workshop, we're going to use the Workflow Studio to build out our state machine.
 Click the **Workflow Studio** button in the top-right corner of the state machine diagram.

 {{< figure
 	src="/images/statemachine-step3.png"